Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 iPhone 17 Lineup

 The iPhone 17 will have a dual-lens camera setup and will be Apple's most affordable model, while the iPhone 17 Pro and Pro Max could get some major changes in camera design.
-Apple may opt for a half-glass half-aluminum casing and a horizontal camera.
-All iPhone 17 models are expected to have ProMotion displays and A19 chips.
+Apple is opting for a half-glass half-aluminum casing that will improve durability and a horizontal camera bar.
+All iPhone 17 models are expected to have ProMotion displays and A19 chips, but the iPhone 17 Pro models will get faster A19 Pro chip upgrades.

 Apple Watch Series 11

-The 11th generation Apple Watch could be able to monitor for high blood pressure if Apple is able to get the feature completed in time.
+The 11th generation Apple Watch could be able to monitor for high blood pressure if Apple is able to get the feature completed in time, and it is also expected to have a brighter display.

 Apple Watch Ultra 3